American Forts: West

 A Chamorro concentration camp on the Pago River north of the village.

-In addition to the sites listed above, two Japanese 120mm dual-purpose guns are on display at the U.S. Naval Computer and Telecommunications Area Master Station (NCTAMS) administrative building in Dededo.
+In addition to the sites listed above, two Japanese 120mm dual-purpose guns are on display at the U.S. Naval Telecommunications Station administrative building near Dededo.

 NOTE: Guam was claimed by Spain in 1531, colonized beginning in 1668, ruled as a crown colony by Spain 1736 - 1898, governed by the United States 1898 - 1941, occupied by Japan 1941 - 1944 (renamed Omiya Jima), recaptured by the U.S. 1944 - 1945, and restored to territorial status 1949 - present.